 B. College, school, or divisional actions on such academic matters as admission, degree requirements, and the titles of degrees to be conferred must be approved by the university faculty.

 C. The resolution of any conflict of jurisdiction between the university faculty and the faculty of any college, school, or division rests with the university faculty.

 The secretary of the faculty is appointed by the chancellor after consultation with the University Committee.

 A. CALLING OF MEETINGS.
 Meetings of the faculty shall be held at the call of the chancellor; or at the request of the University Committee; or on the written petition, to the secretary of the faculty, or of any hundred members of the university faculty, and shall be consistent with the provisions of the state’s Open Meetings Law.
-Robert’s Rules of Order Newly Revised, 11th edition, shall be the parliamentary manual for all meetings of the university faculty.
+Robert’s Rules of Order most recent edition, shall be the parliamentary manual for all meetings of the university faculty.

 B. PRESIDING OFFICER.
 The chancellor is the presiding officer at meetings of the faculty.
 If the chancellor is absent, the vice chancellor for academic affairs and provost serves as the presiding officer.
 In the absence of both, the chair of the University Committee (see Chapter 6) shall serve as the presiding officer.

 C. SPEAKING AND VOTING PRIVILEGES.
 All members of the faculty and full-time members of the academic staff may speak at meetings of the faculty, but only members of the university faculty and members of the academic staff holding faculty status (as defined in 1.02. and 1.03.B.) may offer motions, second motions, or vote.